Head Injury Claims

 - Facial injuries and facial fractures

-A head injury is not always the same as a brain injury.
-Where the injury involves significant neurological symptoms or a diagnosed traumatic brain injury, a more specialist brain injury claim may be required.
-In those cases, our team can advise on the most appropriate route and ensure your case is handled at the right level.
+A head injury is not the same as a brain injury.
+Where the injury involves significant neurological symptoms or a diagnosed traumatic brain injury, our specialist brain injury solicitors can advise you on the most appropriate route.

 Common causes of head injury claims

-- Accidents at work, including falls from height and incidents involving machinery
+- Accidents at work — falls from height, falling objects and workplace incidents

-- Slips, trips and falls in public places
+- Slips, trips and falls in public places, shops or on poorly maintained premises

 - Sports and leisure incidents where safety standards were not met

-- Assaults and violent incidents, where a claim may be possible through the Criminal Injuries Compensation scheme
+- Assaults — claims may be available through the civil courts or the Criminal Injuries Compensation Authority (CICA)

 - Headaches, dizziness and balance problems